cunnie/writings/about.md

 One day my dad's attention fell on the pond: it needed a cleaning.
 If you had asked my brother and me if it needed a cleaning, we would have said, "No, definitely not."
 But he didn't ask our opinion; that wasn't his style.

 My sister had to help, too.
-"Bring me a bucket of water," he said to my sister, so she brought him a bucket of hot water because he always wanted hot water.
+"Bring me a bucket of water," he said to my sister, so she brought him a bucket of hot water because he always wanted hot water, and if you asked questions he'd get angry.
 She didn't realize he wanted the bucket of water to hold the pond fish while he cleaned out the pond.
 Anyway, all the fish died.

 We lived in a drafty Victorian house with high ceilings.
 In winter it was terribly cold, and the most comfortable place to sit was not the Biedermeier couch, nor the French loveseat, nor the comfy chair: it was the cast-iron radiator.
 When my mom wasn&rsquo;t sitting on it, Brendan, and Maureen, and I would fight for it.